xmos/lib_audio_dsp/doc/dsp_components/modules/index.rst

 ###########

 In lib_audio_dsp, DSP modules are the lower level functions and APIs.
-These can be used directly without the pipeline building tool, and the documentation also includes more implementation details of the DSP algorithms.
+These can be used directly without the pipeline building tool.
+The documentation also includes more implementation details about the DSP algorithms.
 It includes topics such as Q formats, C and Python APIs, providing more detailed view of the DSP modules.